-Figure 3.5 identifies the annexation priorities for the City of Carlisle.
+The following map identifies the annexation priorities for the City of Carlisle.
 In order to protect the Carlisle's potential growth boundary, Areas 1, 2, 3, and 4 should be a priority for annexation.
 Annexation within Area 5 should occur as development warrants.
 Due to their limited development potential, the areas not identified on this map should be low priority for annexation.

-Figure 3.5 Annexation Priorities Map
+Figure 3.4 Annexation Priorities Map